Statistics of polymer extensions in turbulent channel flow: Results

 \subsection{Statistics of polymer extensions: FENE model}

-Till now we have described the polymer statistics for $\Wi \leq 0.5$.
+So far we have described the polymer statistics for $\Wi \leq 0.5$.
 As we increase the $\Wi$ and make it close to unity no stationary statistics of the polymers is obtained.
 We interpret this by noting that we are close to the coil-stretch transition.
-A stationary state can be obtained by either including the feedback for the polymers into the fluid or by using nonlinear polymers e.g., the FENE model.
+A stationary state can be obtained either by including the feedback from the polymers into the fluid or by using nonlinear polymers e.g., the FENE model.
 We choose the second option.
 In the FENE model we have used $R_{\rm max}/R_0 = 100$ and $1000$.
 Our results as reported below does not depend on this parameter.

+Let us first consider the mean extensions of the polymers averaged over the whole channel as a function of the Weissenberg number.
+Using a saddle point approximation Chertkov~\cite{che00} has shown that for $\Wi > 1$ the mean polymer extension obeys the implicit relation

+where $f$ is the FENE force.
+In Fig~\ref{fig:chertkov} we show that we obtain reasonable agreement between between this analytical prediction and our numerical results for different values of the Wisenberg number.
+The error-bars in this plot are the variance of the polymer extension calculated over the channnel.

-First we show the coil-stretch transition by plotting the PDF of polymer extensions for three different Weissenberg numbers $\Wi = 0.5$, $1.5$ and $10$ in Fig.~(\ref{fig:polypdf1}).
-The sequence of these figures illustrate the coil-stretch transition clearly.
-In the first plot the PDF is strongly peaked near zero which corresponds to the coiled state.
-The associated cumulative PDF is displayed in Fig.~\ref{fig:cpdf_cutoff} and shows power-law behavior over a limited range of extensions.
-The data for $\Wi=1.5$ are shown in the second figure: although the peak of the PDF is still close to zero the PDF is well spread over the whole range.
-The PDF for polymers with $\Wi=10$ has peak near $R_{\rm max}$ which is the stretched state of the polymer.
-In these three figures the PDF is plotted for $\yplus=74$ but the PDF at other wall-normal coordinates in the channel shows the same qualitative nature as was seen in the case of the Oldroyd-B model in Fig.~(\ref{fig:cpdf_yplus}).
+Let us now consider the full PDF of the polymer extension.
+In Fig.~(\ref{fig:polypdf1}) we plot the PDF for three different values of the Weissenburg number, $\Wi = 0.5$, $1.5$ and $10$.
+The coil-stretch transition is clearly demonstrated in this figure.
+For $\Wi = 0.5$ the PDF is peaked near zero which corresponds to the coiled state.
+For $\Wi=1.5$ the peak of the PDF is still close to zero but the PDF is well spread over the whole range.
+At $\Wi=10$ the PDF has a peak near $R_{\rm max}$; this is the stretched state of the polymer.
+In this Figure we have plotted the PDFs for $\yplus=74$.
+The PDF at other wall-normal coordinates in the channel shows the same qualitative nature.
+Similar plots of the PDF of polymer extensions but for a simple model of polymers in uniform shear has been obtained in Ref.~\cite{che+kol+leb+tur05}.
+A more careful scrutiny, however, reveals differences between our results and that of Ref.~\cite{che+kol+leb+tur05} for $\Wi = 10$.
+In particular, we do not observe the plateau in the PDF seen in Fig 2 of Ref.~\cite{che+kol+leb+tur05}.
+However, it is possible to observe a power-law behavior of the left-tail of the PDF as shown in Fig.~\ref{fig:slope_pdf}.
+Plots of the PDF of polymer extensions have also been recently obtained in experiments~\cite{liu+ste10}.
+For strong shear the experiments results have qualitative agreement with the results of Ref.~\cite{che+kol+leb+tur05} including the presence of the plateau, although quantitative agreement is still lacking.
+The disagreements of our results with that of Ref.~\cite{che+kol+leb+tur05} might be due to spatial inhomogeineity of channel flow compared to the case of uniform shear.